End User License Agreement for MidVision Cloud

 4.1.
 Licensor, its Affiliates or Third Party Suppliers will provide sufficient Documentation to allow a reasonably competent user to access and use the Software, and Licensor will provide Support Services to Buyer in accordance with the support plan set forth or incorporated into the Azure Marketplace Listing.

 Subject to the licenses granted herein, Licensor its Affiliates or Third Party Suppliers will retain all right, title and interest it may have in and to the Licensed Materials, including all Proprietary Rights therein.
-Nothing in this Agreement will be construed or interpreted as granting to Buyer any rights of ownership or any other proprietary rights in or to the Licensed Materials.
+Nothing in this Agreement shall be construed or interpreted as granting to Buyer any rights of ownership or any other proprietary rights in or to the Licensed Materials.

 The Software and any copies that Licensee is authorized by MidVision to make are the intellectual property of and are owned by MidVision and its suppliers.
 The structure, organization and code of the Software are the valuable trade secrets and confidential information of MidVision and its suppliers.
 The Software is protected by copyright, including without limitation by United Kingdom Copyright Law, international treaty provisions and applicable laws in the country in which it is being used.
-Except as expressly stated herein, this Agreement does not grant Licensee any intellectual property rights in the Software and all rights not expressly granted are reserved by MidVision.
+Except as expressly stated herein, this Agreement does not grant Licensee any intellectual property rights in the Software and all rights not expressly granted are reserved by MidVision and its suppliers.

 All upgrades and updates are provided to Licensee at MidVision’s sole discretion and are subject to the terms of this Agreement on a license exchange basis.
-Licensee may maintain installations of previous versions of the Software on AWS provided that Licensee’s right to such simultaneous installations does not constitute an increase in the number of copies, licensed amounts or scope of use granted to Licensee hereunder.
+Licensee may maintain installations of previous versions of the Software on Azure provided that Licensee’s right to such simultaneous installations does not constitute an increase in the number of copies, licensed amounts or scope of use granted to Licensee hereunder.
 MidVision shall continue to provide Support Services for previous versions of the Software only whilst such Software remains within the published support schedule or lifecycle, excluding extended support options, updated from time to time by MidVision for the Value Add Components or by its suppliers for the Third Party Software.
-When upgrading or updating the Software, Licensee agrees to be bound by any additional or different License terms pertaining to any new versions of Third Party Software that form a constituent part of the upgraded or updated Software.
+When upgrading or updating the Software, Licensee agrees to be bound by any additional or different License terms pertaining to any new versions that form a constituent part of the upgraded or updated Software.

 YOU EXPRESSLY UNDERSTAND AND AGREE THAT, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE SOFTWARE IS PROVIDED BY MIDVISION, ITS AFFILIATES AND THIRD PARTY SUPPLIERS “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING THE IMPLIED WARRANTIES OF PERFORMANCE, SECURITY, NON-INFRINGEMENT OF THIRD PARTY RIGHTS, INTEGRATION, MERCHANTABILITY, QUIET ENJOYMENT, SATISFACTORY QUALITY OR FITNESS FOR A PARTICULAR PURPOSE.
 WITHOUT LIMITING THE FOREGOING, MIDVISION MAKES NO WARRANTY THAT (I) THE SOFTWARE WILL MEET YOUR REQUIREMENTS OR WILL BE UNINTERRUPTED, TIMELY, SECURE OR ERROR-FREE; (II) THE RESULTS THAT MAY BE OBTAINED FROM THE USE OF THE SOFTWARE WILL BE EFFECTIVE, ACCURATE OR RELIABLE; (III) THE QUALITY OF THE SOFTWARE WILL MEET YOUR EXPECTATIONS; OR THAT (IV) ANY ERRORS OR DEFECTS IN THE SOFTWARE WILL BE CORRECTED.
 NO ADVICE OR INFORMATION, WHETHER ORAL OR WRITTEN, OBTAINED BY YOU FROM MIDVISION OR THROUGH OR FROM USE OF THE SOFTWARE SHALL CREATE ANY WARRANTY NOT EXPRESSLY STATED IN THE TERMS.